 I have franchise units that operate in several different states, and a few are only in one state.
 Do the five units in one state have to comply with the menu labeling law?

 The distribution of locations does not matter.
-If a restaurant or similar retail food establishment has 20 or more locations in the United States doing business under the same name, they are considered a covered establishment.
+If a restaurant or similar retail food establishment has 20 or more locations in the United States doing business under the same name, they are considered a covered establishment and must adhere to menu label regulations.

 What is the best way to determine if my business is a franchise?
 We are a corporate food company- each location operates under a different name; however, most include our branding on napkins, etc.